-With widespread concern over the significantly increased cost of living in the UK over recent times, with more people and families struggling to make ends meet, it is not unreasonable to predict that these continuing financial pressures may be an added driver of employee fraud cases in the future.
+With widespread concern over the significantly increased cost of living in the UK over recent times, with more people and families struggling to make ends meet, it is reasonable to predict that these continuing financial pressures may be an added driver of employee fraud cases in the future.

-But it's not just the direct financial losses from employee fraud that need to be considered.
-UK finance suggests that additional costs should also be taken into account, including:
+But it is not just the direct financial losses from employee fraud that need to be considered.
+UK finance2 suggests that additional costs should also be considered, including:

 - Costs of investigating the fraud

 - Costs of staff suspensions / absence

 - Internal disciplinary costs

 - External sanctions costs

 - Permanent staff replacement costs

-- Intangible costs damage to reputation, staff morale changes etc.
+- Intangible costs damage to reputation, reduced staff morale etc.